totemmaker/totemmaker-docs/docs/interfaces/index.md

 *[BLE]: Bluetooth Low Energy

 [Totem Library](https://github.com/totemmaker/TotemArduino){target=_blank} is designed to support multiple ways to connect TotemBUS network.
 Each one has different capabilities and may be build for multiple development platforms.
 The main goal - passthrough for Totem messages.
 Each required interface should be initialized at `setup()` function.
-Once `begin()` function is called, all `TotemModule` objects are assigned to initialized interface and can communicate with Totem modules.
+Once `begin()` function is called, all [TotemModule](/API/TotemModule) objects are assigned to initialized interface and can communicate with Totem modules.

 ## BLE

 `Totem.BLE.begin()`
-Provides remote communication with BLE capable Totem modules.
-This interface can be used whit any ESP32 development board to control Totem modules, even from multiple connections.
+Provides wireless communication with Totem modules.
+This interface can be used whit any BLE capable ESP32 development board to control Totem modules, even from multiple connections.
 Interface provides all required functionality to discover Totem robots and connect them.
 Modules are able to represent themselves as "robot", providing name, color, model (type of robot).
 This information is available before BLE connection is established.
 Same information is visible when connecting with mobile Totem app.
 For full interface documentation read [BLE Interface](/interfaces/BLE/).